GWR 3700 Class: City of Truro

 The most famous locomotive in the class, 3440 City of Truro (later renumbered 3717), is reputedly the first steam locomotive to travel in excess of 100 mph, on 9 May 1904.
 It was the 2000th locomotive to be built at Swindon, leaving the works in April 1903.

 Withdrawal

-Withdrawal of the class began in 1927 with 3718 City of Winchester which was withdrawn in October 1927, the engines working life being only just over 24 years.
-Regular withdrawal of the class began in August of the following year and by July 1930 only two engines were left in service on the GWR, these being 3712 City of Bristol and 3717 City of Truro.
-3717 was the first of the final two engines to be withdrawn as it was withdrawn in March 1931 & 3712 followed two months later in May of the same year.
+Withdrawal of the class began in October 1927 with 3718 City of Winchester, with a service life of just over 24 years.
+Regular withdrawal began in August next year and by July 1930 only two were left in service, Nos.
+3712 City of Bristol and 3717 City of Truro.
+3717 was the penultimate engine withdrawn in March 1931 and 3712 followed two months later in May, the former being preserved.

-Only one member of the class has survived into preservation, this being 3440/3717 City of Truro.

 Preservation

-Historically significant because of its famed 1904 run, City of Truro was a prime candidate for preservation, whereas the rest of the class were scrapped.
+Because of its famed 1904 run, City of Truro was a prime candidate for preservation while the rest of the class was scrapped.
 It is owned by the National Railway Museum, York.
-It was last restored to full working order in 2004 and, as of 2009, is frequently loaned for operation on UK main lines and heritage railways.
-As of 2021, 'City of Truro' is on static display.
+It was last restored to full working order in 2004 and, as of 2009, was frequently loaned for operation on UK main lines and heritage railways.
+As of 2021, City of Truro is on static display.